-Despite the fact that beavers are active all year round, they become mostly nocturnal between mid September and late March.
+Despite the fact that beavers are active all year round, they become nocturnal between mid September and late March.
 Therefore we only run tours during the prime viewing times of April to early September when animals can be seen during daylight hours.

 What time of day are the beaver sightings?

 Although sightings are possible just after dawn, when they are returning to their lodge, the best time to view them is when they are leaving the lodge in the evening.
 This is generally anytime from 1-2 hours before and right up until sunset.

 Otters are far less predictable than the beavers and their territories are far larger so if we see an Otter it is always a lucky sighting!
 However, we can organise private walks where your chances are higher, but they are always difficult.